Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "I want to take a certain type of task, but it is not in the list anymore" %}
+{% cut "I want to take a certain type of task, but it's not in the list anymore" %}

 While these tasks are absent, you can take other ones.
 The desired tasks may appear again later.